ThePrimeagen/fem-git/lessons/04-git-gud/A-bisect.md

 ### Cons
 * The file/module in which contains the bug changes frequently
 * Poor/No commit messages
-* You cannot boil down the bug to a specific key word (e.g.: Widget)
+* You cannot boil down the bug to a specific key word (e.g. Widget)
 * If there are too many commits that match searching it can much more cumbersome than using other methods
 * You simply don't know any keywords to narrow down your search